The

 that this is not a simple technical feat.

-projection is a tough thing to pull off, and I've got to assume
+is a tough thing to pull off, and I've got to assume they have

-they have someone regularly taking care of the film."
-But after
+someone regularly taking care of the film."
+But after several

-several phone calls and visits to Movieland, the only possible
+phone calls and visits to Movieland, the only possible maintenance

-maintenance person I can find is a young man named Les, who says
+person I can find is a young man named Les, who says he is the

-he is the manager.
+manager.
 Les admits he knows nothing about film.
-"I'm
+"I'm just here

-just here every so often if they need me to do some extra work."
+every so often if they need me to do some extra work."
 He shrugs.

-Les won't say anything more without permission from
+Les won't say anything more without permission from Jack Jung,

-Jack Jung, and a list of questions I submit to Jung through Les
+and a list of questions I submit to Jung through Les go unanswered.

-conclude that Jack Jung must still be fixing those tricky Kodak
+that Jack Jung must still be fixing those tricky Kodak loop mechanisms,

-loop mechanisms, and splicing the films when they break.
-I begin
+and splicing the films when they break.
+I begin to picture him

-to picture him secretly handling the old celluloid and the vintage
+secretly handling the old celluloid and the vintage projectors,

-projectors, as if Movieland were his own little Cinema Paradiso.
+as if Movieland were his own little Cinema Paradiso.
+Hoping to

-Hoping to encounter the mysterious Jung at his arcade, I make
+encounter the mysterious Jung at his arcade, I make several visits

 closing.